DRLEdition19/profork-OFICIAL/README.md

 - **Fixes:** Some scripts exist to address long-standing Batocera issues that would otherwise remain unresolved.

 While Batocera developers have **expressed concerns about third-party scripts**, open-source software is about **choice, not restriction.**

-If Batocera were truly concerned about security, they would **engage with third-party contributions instead of discouraging all external improvements.**

 ---